ngathan/ai-exercises/00_llm_judge/README.md

 **Hints:**

-Hint 1:When prompting the LLM at the judge and self-reflection steps, keep adding the assistant's responses to the chat.
+Hint 1: When prompting the LLM at the judge and self-reflection steps, keep adding the assistant's responses to the chat.
-Hint 2: